n26/psd2-tpp-docs/doc/fallback-aisp.md

 >
 > a) take the necessary measures to ensure that they do not access, store or process data for purposes other than for the provision of the service as requested by the payment service user;

-> ⚠ If we identify the TPP is doing this, we reserve the right to block those accesses.
+> :warning: If we identify the TPP is doing this, we reserve the right to block those accesses.

 #### Validity of access & refresh tokens